Keep Our Eyes on Jesus to Make Sense of the World

 It is so easy to get tunnel vision and see just the bad things.
 It is possible to just fix our eyes on these events and evil people and despair.
 It is tempting to be swept away in the current of fear and anxiety that goes along with the tumult of a society that is in the process of rejecting God.
-It is easy to think that we are surrounded by great evil and are about to be overcome.
+We may think that we are surrounded by great evil and are about to be overcome.

 This is exactly where Satan wants us to be.
 He wants us so focused on the world and its struggle that we cannot see Jesus and His peace.
-The scope of our vision can be so taken up by fear of the temporary we miss the joy of the eternal.
+The scope of our vision should never be so taken up by the temporary we miss the joy of the eternal.

 Elisha is a prophet of God from the Old Testament.
-He is a great man of faith and at one point in 2 Kings 6, he is caught in the middle of a battle between Syria and Israel.
-The King of Syria made plans to ambush the Israelite Army and Elisha spoils them by warning Israel after God revealed the ambush.
-The Syrian King responds by sending his army to kill Elisha in the city of Dothan where he was staying.
-The Bible says that the King sent a great army to surround the city by night so that they could kill Elisha.
+He is a great man of faith.
+Yet, at one point in 2 Kings 6, he is caught in the middle of a battle between Syria and Israel.
+The King of Syria made plans to ambush the Israelite Army and Elisha spoils it.
+He warns Israel after God revealed the ambush.
+The Syrian King responds by sending his army to kill Elisha in the city of Dothan.
+The Bible says that the King sent a great army to surround the city by night so that they could destroy Elisha.
 When the people of Dothan wake up in the morning, they find themselves surrounded on all sides by a powerful evil army intent on destroying their homes.

 As an aside, check out the logic of the King of Syria.
 He knows that Elisha is a prophet and that God gave away his battle plans to Elisha.
-God Himself foiled his prior evil plan.
+God Himself foiled his evil plan.
 So he compensates by sending his army by night to surround the city.
-This time he would fool God by turning out the lights.
+It appears the King believes this time he would fool God by turning out the lights.
 As if the all-knowing God can be fooled by darkness.
 It is amazing to what lengths people will go to avoid submission to God.

 This terrifying sight causes the servant to focus solely on the enemy and forget who he serves.
 His eyes are filled with chariots, swords and thousands of enemy soldiers.
 His mind is filled with fear, despair, and hopelessness.
 The eternal is nowhere to be seen for him, just the very scary temporary.